-Fiber ports are also available with a 16-lane, PCIe, Gen3 fiber channel module.
+Fibre ports are also available with a 16-lane, PCIe, Gen3 fibre channel module.
 As with Ethernet configurations, the Dell PowerStore appliance's chosen model further dictates the possible speeds and configurations.

-NVMe over Fiber Channel (NVMe/FC) can lower transport latency between the host and PowerStore.
+NVMe over Fibre Channel (NVMe/FC) can lower transport latency between the host and PowerStore.
 All network components, however, must support the protocol.

 With optical Ethernet ports, Dell PowerStore can support up to 25 Gb/s according to the SFP used.
 Dell PowerStore models 1000-9200 can support up to 100 Gb/s.
 Again, for the best possible performance, it's recommended that you use the highest attainable speed.